 To be eligible for a leave, you must be enrolled full time in a College graduate program and have completed at least one successful semester (a minimum of six credits) in the program.
-You also must be in good academic standing—if you are on academic probation, you are not eligible for a leave.
+You also must be in good academic standing—if you are on official academic probation, you are not eligible for a leave.

 Leaves of absence may be granted under the following circumstances: